Rybka 3 vs Firebird 1.2 (Long Time Controls)

 Anyone who follows computer chess will know that Rybka 3 has been the top computer chess program for a long time now.
 Yet Rybka is not without faults in its playing style and move selection.
 In short, it remains beatable.
 What is less well known by the general chess playing public is that many months ago another program was released that could beat Rybka, or so it was claimed.

 Most of these “tests” were actually played a Blitz chess speeds and favoured a stripped down chess engine.
 There was clearly a need to test both pieces of chess software at a more realistic time control in order to establish a true playing strength.
 While Elo ratings for chess engines are somewhat meaningless because they are not calibrated against established human players it is interesting to note that many agree that Rybka is well over a 3k rating and Firebirds developer claims a 3,400 Elo rating for his engine.
+It seems a good idea for computer chess online to investigate.

 The Robbolito Cloning Controversy